yanyingwang/rainbow-delimiters/README.md

 # How to load
-Open `chrome://extensions/` and enable the developer mode, and then, click to load the directory of this repo.
+1. Chorme: Open `chrome://extensions/` and enable the developer mode, and then, click to load the directory of this repo.
+2. Firefix: search the `rainbow delimiters` and install it through the add-ons page of firefox.

 # Explaination